scfx/tedge-file-management-plugin/Readme.md

 - **versionFile**: The file that contains the version of the files that are currently installed on the device.
 The file will be created by the plugin if it does not exist.
 - **logFile**: The folder where the log files should be stored.

+### 2. Check access rights of config file

-2. Make sure that the file-management.json file is readable by the thin-edge.io.
+Make sure that the file-management.json file is readable by the thin-edge.io.

 ```bash
 sudo chmod 644 /etc/tedge/c8y/file-management.json
 ```

+### 3. Add executable to thin-edge sm plugins

-3. Add the plugin `files` to the thin-edge sm-plugins.
-The executable (plugin) must be located at `/etc/tedge/sm-plugins/files`.
+Add the plugin `files` to the thin-edge sm-plugins.
+The executable (plugin) must be located at `/etc/tedge/sm-plugins/file`.
 Run the following command.
 Change the architecture if needed.

 ```bash
 curl -s https://api.github.com/repos/scfx/tedge-file-management-plugin/releases/latest \